-Those uses and management activities not listed in the following table are governed by existing conservation reserve policy.
+Those uses and management activities not listed in the following table are governed by existing Conservation Reserve policy.
 Over time the management direction will be elaborated in a Statement of Conservation Interest or Resource Management Plan.
-Any new uses, and commercial activities associated with conservation reserves, will be considered on a case by case basis, and they must pass a test of compatibility to be acceptable.
+Any new uses, and commercial activities associated with Conservation Reserves, will be considered on a case by case basis, and they must pass a test of compatibility to be acceptable.
 Compatibility is normally determined through a planning process.

-ACTIVITY PERMITTED GUIDELINES
+Activity Permitted Guidelines

 Commercial Activities

-Aggregate Extraction No
+Aggregate Extraction: No

-Bait Fishing
+Bait Fishing:

-Existing: New: Yes Maybe Existing use permitted to continue, unless there are significant demonstrated conflicts.
+Existing: Yes Existing use permitted to continue, unless there are significant

+New: Maybe demonstrated conflicts.
 New operations can be considered, subject to the "test of compatibility".

-Commercial Fishing
+Commercial Fishing:

-Existing: Naw; Yes Maybe Existing use permitted to continue, unless there are significant demonstrated conflicts.
+Existing: Yes Existing use permitted to continue, unless there are significant

+New: Maybe demonstrated conflicts.
 New operations can be considered, subject to the "test of compatibility".

-Commercial Fur Harvesting
+Commercial Fur Harvesting:

-Existing: New: Yes Maybe Existing use permitted to continue, unless there an significant demonstrated conflicts.
-Existing trap cabins can continue; new cabins are not permitted.
-New operations can be considered, subject to the "last of compatibility".
+Existing: Yes Existing use permitted to continue, unless there are significan

+New: Maybe demonstrated conflicts.
+Existing trap cabins can continue; ne cabins are not permitted.
+New operations can be considered, subject to the "test of compatibility".

-Commercial Hydro Development No
+Commercial Hydro Development. , No

-Commercial Timber Harvest No
+Commercial Timber Harvest: No

+Commercial Tourism:

+Existing: Yes Existing authorized facilities can continue, unless there are

+New: Maybe significant demonstrated conflicts.
+New tourism facilities can be considered during the planning for an individual reserve.

+Bear Hunting by Non-residents ( guided):

+Existing: Yes Existing authorized operations permitted to continue.
+New

+New: No operations not permitted.

+Outfitting Services:

+Existing: aeY Existing authorized operations permitted to continue.
+New operations can be considered during the planning for an

+New: Maybe individual reserve.